 How to Tell if a Cartier Ring is Genuine

 It’s a forgone conclusion that one of the world’s most popular luxury jewellery brands has many imitators, and as such, ensuring your Cartier pieces are real is a must.
-The Love Ring collection, in particular, has spawned many scams and fakes, which can be a costly mistake for uninformed buyers.
+The Cartier Love Ring collection for men and women, in particular, has spawned many scams and fakes, which can be a costly mistake for uninformed buyers.
 These are some of the ways you can ensure your Cartier ring is genuine:

 If your Cartier ring still has its original packaging, it can be easy to tell a real from a fake.
 Typically, the Cartier logo will be included within the ring box, and the quality of the fabrics and suede used for packaging will be very high.
 You should have a certificate of authenticity within your packaging, which increases the likelihood of your Cartier ring being genuine.